Practical example: Drop shipping and Elastic export

 Make sure that you work within the legal frameworks concerning the protection of customer data.
 Should your drop shipping provider require data such as telephone numbers or email addresses from customers, those data need to be documented separately.
 To pass on such data, you have to be authorized by the respective customers to do so.

-3. Using the created format
+2. Using the format

 In the second step, the format created in the FormatDesigner is used for an Elastic export.